Planning to rent a car in Iceland? Getting the right vehicle for your road trip is the first priority

 Read more: Why Iceland is paradise for photographers

-How to prepare for the road when going on a road trip
+How to prepare for a road trip

 - Have the following emergency numbers with you all the time: